mmmjam/mmmjam.github.io/contact-us.md

 # Contact Us

 ## M<sup>3</sup>J Team
-This section includes the official email for any questions or concerns abou the math jam.
+This section includes the official email for any questions or concerns about the math jam.
 It is the most active contact for anything jam-related before, during, and after the event.
 Please see the [About Us page](https://mmmjam.github.io/about-us/) for individual contacts of each member on the 2020-21 M<sup>3</sup>J Team.

 1. Program Staff, [mmmjam.team@gmail.com](mailto:mmmjam.team@gmail.com)